estellepicq/ng-crud-generator/README.md

 - `node generate`
 - Answer prompt questions:
-  - "What is the entity name (ex: product)?": Type the entity name that you need
+  - "What is the entity name (ex: tag)?": Type the entity name that you need
-  - "What is the plural of the entity name (ex: products)?": Type the plural of the entity name
+  - "What is the plural of the entity name (ex: tags)?": Type the plural of the entity name
-  - "Where to create the new folder (ex: shop)?": Path directory of the new folder
+  - "Where to create the new folder (ex: blog/post)?": Path directory of the new folder
   - "Do you want to create a module (y/n)?": y (yes) or n (no) whether you need a module or not